CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1984 - The Sagner Residence, Essex Fells NJ.
 Project architect, Thomas Pfifer.
 Unbuilt.

-1985 - The Steven Spielberg Apartment I, 52nd floor of the Trump Tower, 721 Fifth Avenue, New York NY.
+1985 - The Steven Spielberg Apartment I, aka Naef Inc., Trump Tower, 721 Fifth Avenue 52D and 53D, New York NY.
 Commissioned 1983.
+Bought for him by Universal movie studio.
 2500 square feet.
+The overall building was designed by Der Scott.
+Hillary Clinton stayed there many times around 2000.
 Status unknown.

 1986 - The Barry and Patricia Gimelstob Residence, 75 Sand Spring Road, Morristown NJ.
 Commissioned 1982.
 Dan Rowen and Bruce Nagel were the project architects.
 There were several iterations of the design.
 Tennis pro Justin Gimelstob grew up there.
 Bottom two photos by Norman McGrath.
 Still in the Gimelstob family as of 2022.